 FOR THE SHELL – I found an old, round, take away container.
 You could also use a small terracotta pot or a terracotta saucer, a paper bowl or an old crockery bowl.

 FOR THE HEAD – I used a large foam ball.
 You could also use a tennis ball or scrunch newspaper into a ball and cover with plain paper.

 FOR THE EYES – I used small foam balls.
 You could also use googly eyes, small wooden balls, buttons, or pom poms.

 FOR THE NOSE – I used a small pom pom.
 You could use a wooden or plastic bead.

 FOR THE HATCHLING EGG – I recycled a plastic egg left over from Easter.
 You could also use a real shell – hard boil an egg, cut the whole thing in half, gently remove the egg with a spoon and wash the shell.
 Or you could get really ambitious and make a paper mache egg using my instructions in How to Make Glamgorgious Easter Eggs.

 FOR THE HATCHLING – I used pom poms and foam sheets.
 You could use wool by winding it into small balls – one for the body and a smaller one for the head or make your own pom poms.
 If you don’t have foam sheets, use some paper or felt.

 - Decorate the turtle’s body.
 If you are using terracotta then the best option is to use paint or markers.
 These don’t adhere well to plastic so I covered the plastic container with green paper.
 The Goddess helped me decorate with green glitter.

 - Decorate the head.
 If you’re using a tennis ball you only need to add the facial features.
-If you’re using the scrunched up paper, cover it with the green paper or material and add the facial features.
+When using the scrunched up paper, cover it with the green paper or material and add the facial features.
 If you’re using a foam ball, paint it green.